Physics-50/Module-3/docs/week3.md

 + 5 images of levitated beads for which you both reset the ruler and the beads, plus anything else it is important to reset between trials.
 Each image needs to include at least 6 beads; more would be preferable.

-+ From each image you will need to determine the speed of sound with uncertainty.
-You will then fit a horizontal line to your five values to determine your final value of the speed of sound.
++ From each image you will need to determine $$\lambda_{eff}$$ with uncertainty.
+You will then fit a horizontal line to your five values to determine your final value of $$\lambda_{eff}$$.

++ Don't leave until you have used the results of this plot, along with other information given in the lab manual, to calculate a final value of the speed of sound, and its uncertainty.  **You need to make use of the correction introduced last week to account for the non-planar nature of the sound waves.**

 # Checkpoint 3